doctorfree/nvim-lazyman/README.md

 Often a custom Lazyman configuration will appear to work without issue but contain references to `~/.config/nvim/` in its configuration files.
 For example, a configuration's dashboard may contain a reference to `~/.config/nvim/init.lua`.
-References like this can be fixed so the config is relocatable by doing something like the following in Lua:
+References like this can be fixed so the configuration is relocatable by doing something like the following in Lua:

 ```lua
 local config_path = vim.fn.stdpath("config") .. "/init.lua"